 However, while the idea of a national staff may have been ambitious and would potentially place a rational structure that would help organize the seemingly chaotic constellation of advisory agencies, committees, and departments serving the president, by proposing a national staff Greene demonstrated a basic misunderstanding of how influential a president's personality and personal style were in shaping how decisions were reached and implemented.
 Greene was convinced, for example, that the failure of the Bay of Pigs invasion was due to the Kennedy administration's overreliance on an informal, ad hoc advisory system.
-Yet Kennedy drew the exact opposite conclusion, feeling that the Joint Chiefs of Staff had failed to provide him with a frank assessment of the consequences of the operation and placed the blame for the failure at their feet.52 Kennedy saw the large, formal advisory systems of the Eisenhower era as slow, ungainly, and potentially more interested in their own prerogatives than in serving the president.
+Yet Kennedy drew the exact opposite conclusion, feeling that the Joint Chiefs of Staff had failed to provide him with a frank assessment of the consequences of the operation and placed the blame for the failure at their feet.
+Eisenhower era as slow, ungainly, and potentially more interested in their own prerogatives than in serving the president.